 - Planning: Collection is sometimes preceded by a stage in which elements such as questions, workshops and exercises are chosen and/or designed.
 For example, a small pilot project might be used to test questions and methods before the larger project takes place.
 Planning serves to promote the success of the overall project, not to constrict or censor what is collected and said.
 Note that planning may be influenced by the return stages of previous projects.

 - Catalysis: Sensemaking is sometimes preceded by a stage in which mixed-methods analysis is used to discover trends and patterns in collected stories and interpretations.
 The catalytic material produced, for example annotated images describing patterns across stories, is used as food for thought in the sensemaking process, but never as conclusive evidence or proof.
-Catalysis serves to enhance sensemaking, not to avoid it.
+I call this step catalysis (as opposed to analysis) because catalysis speeds up chemical reactions and catabolic processes break down molecules (while anabolic processes build them up).
+Thus catalysis serves to enhance sensemaking by asking questions, not avoid it by providing answers.
 To ensure that the material is catalytic rather than analytic, precautions are taken to separate statements (into observations, interpretations and implications) and provide provoking perspectives that generate questions rather than supply answers.

 - Intervention: The return stage is sometimes preceded by an intervention stage in which action is taken based on sensemaking.
-Examples of interventions are communications, campaigns, meetings, performances, demonstrations, policy changes, messages, constructions, and destructions.
+Some examples of narrative interventions are story-sharing spaces, narrative orientations, narrative mentoring networks, and participatory theatre events.
 Intervention serves to enhance the return of stories to the community, not to control or arrest it.
 Ideally, interventions grounded in effective narrative sensemaking produce positive change, sparking a spiral of storytelling that leads naturally into future projects.

 How participatory is participatory enough?